 If you are considering visiting Iceland in winter, get ready for the experience of a lifetime!
 Winter is one of the best times to go to Iceland because flights are cheaper, it is less crowded, hotels are more affordable, and there is a much higher possibility that you can see the Northern Lights in Iceland!
 Many people are tentative about visiting Iceland in winter, but that may very well be because they have a fear of the unknown.

-We are here to tell you that with the proper planning and research, you will truly enjoy a winter trip to Iceland.
+We are here to tell you that with the proper planning and research, you will truly enjoy winter in Iceland.
 Before you pack your balaclava and start planning your Iceland itinerary, there are a few things you need to know so you can be better prepared for what to expect from an Iceland winter.

 5 Things To Know Before Visiting Iceland In Winter